YXCS-cya/RacingCar-GameDemo/README.md

 2. **Collaboration**: Highlighted the importance of modular design and version control.

-3. **Optimization**: Balanced system performance by lowering AI update frequency to maintain stable frame rates.
+3. **Optimization**: In order to balance system performance, although AI path-finding system had successfully tested in my local environment, our team still chose not to install it into final build, since the uncontrollable shaking remained, and we made a vedio demo instead.
 ---

 ## 🛠️ Build & Run Note